dropseed/plain/bolt/bolt/views/README.md

 Take a request, return a response.

-Bolt views are written as classes, with a straightforward API that keeps simple views simple, but gives you the power of a full class to handle more complex cases.
+Plain views are written as classes, with a straightforward API that keeps simple views simple, but gives you the power of a full class to handle more complex cases.